Dental care is important at every age. So you may be surprised to learn that Medicare dental plans doesn’t cover most dental care for those eligible.

 Dental insurance options for seniors parallel many of the options available for other adults.
 However, overall costs and out-of-pocket costs can be a bigger consideration if you have a fixed income or are concerned about making retirement savings last.

-Lower-level plans still provide standard coverage for preventive, basic and major services, following a familiar 100-80-50 coverage percentage formula.
+Lower-level plans still provide standard coverage for preventive, basic and major services.
+These plans follow the 100-80-50 coverage percentage formula.
 The best savings are found with in-network services and annual maximum benefits range as high as $2,000.

 While not a dental insurance provider, DentalPlans is a leading online portal for choosing dental discount plans.
 In most areas, expect to find a wide choice of plans available with discounts ranging from 10% up to 60% for most dental services.